 - Battalion Commander’s Inspection

-Other Things to Expect During Marine Corps Basic Training
+Other Things to Expect During Marine Basic Training

-Many Marines say that basic training is one of the hardest things they’ve experienced.
-You probably already expect immense hardship to come your way, but you might want to know what’s waiting for you at the recruit training depot:
+Many say that Marine basic training is one of the hardest things they’ve experienced.
+You probably already expect immense hardship to come your way, but you might want to know what’s waiting for you at the recruit Marine basic training depot:

-- A Sleepless First Night: You will not be getting any sleep the entire first night and all of the following day at boot camp.
+- A Sleepless First Night: You will not get any sleep the entire first night and the following day at boot camp.

 - Punishments: Discipline is a significant element of basic warrior training.
-Your drill instructors will start yelling at you as soon as you get off the bus.
+Your drill instructors will start yelling at you when you get off the bus.
 They can also order physical punishments to correct behavior, such as pull-ups, push-ups, and crunches, to correct behavior.

-- Recycling: If a recruit fails to meet expectations, they might get “recycled” to another unit in an earlier phase of the recruit training regiment.
-Drill instructors might lead you to believe that they can recycle you for just any reason, but a commanding officer can only approve recycling for specific reasons.
+- Recycling: If a recruit fails to meet expectations, they might get “recycled” to another unit earlier in the recruit Marine basic training regiment.
+Drill instructors might lead you to believe they can recycle you for any reason, but a commanding officer can only approve recycling for specific reasons.

-- Cleaning: Basic training programs in the Armed Forces involve a lot of cleaning.
+- Cleaning: Marine basic training programs in the Armed Forces involve a lot of cleaning.
 Expect to clean bathrooms, buildings, and sidewalks as part of your training.

 - Free Time: Aside from eight hours of sleep, you will have free time daily to write letters to loved ones, watch instructional television, and address other personal needs.
-During this time, there are no drill instructors to conduct training or instruction.
+There are no drill instructors to conduct training or instruction during this time.

-After completing basic training, all Marines from Marine Corps Recruit Depot Parris Island and San Diego have ten days of leave before they must report to the School of Infantry (SOI).
+After completing basic training, all Marines from Marine Corps Boot Camp Parris Island and San Diego have ten days of leave before they must report to the School of Infantry (SOI).

 Infantry Marines have two months of training at the SOI.
 To undergo specialized training, other Marines need only two weeks of training before going to their Military Occupational Specialty (MOS) school.